Montell Jordan Concert

 Victory World Music recently performed in concert at the Historic Douglass Theatre.
 Joining Jordan on stage were vocalists (from left): Todd McVicker, Danielle Cruz, Sydney Jordan, and Katy Fitzgerald.
 These stellar vocalists were backed up by musicians Daniel Arturo Quintanilla, Darren Bryson, Kyle Cruz, Milton Torres, Dewey Barfield.
 Audio whiz Nathan Williams made sure the sound generated by the group was properly mixed.

-Check out the video above of Victory World Music’s rendition of “Great I Am” during their Douglass Theatre concert and check out the concert setlist below.
+Check out this video of Victory World Music’s rendition of “Great I Am” recorded during their concert:

 Let’s Go (dub step intro)